LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Test channel emits accuracy or MSE
   * ﻿﻿recordIO-protobuf or CSV training
     * ﻿﻿First column is the label
+    * if csv, should not have a header
   * ﻿﻿File or pipe mode on either

 How to use: